 Vitamin C in the form of pure ascorbic acid (also called l-ascorbic acid) is up there with anti-aging superstar retinol when it comes to all that it can do for the skin.
 Vitamin C has three main anti-aging benefits for the skin:

 - Vitamin C stimulates collagen production.
 Collagen helps the skin stay firm and smooth, while fighting wrinkles, fine lines, and loss of elasticity.
-Pure vitamin C has been shown to improve wrinkles, roughness, and skin tone on photodamaged skin.
+Pure vitamin C is excellent for aging skin and has been shown to improve wrinkles, roughness, and skin tone on photodamaged skin.

 - Vitamin C is a skin brightener and helps to decrease hyperpigmentation, dark spots, age spots, sun spots, and uneven skin tone.
 It inhibits the enzyme tyrosinase that is involved in the production of melanin (the pigment in our skin).